LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Lists (Joining lists)
 =========================================================

-Again, similar to vectors, Lists can be joined in R using the c() function
+Again, similar to vectors, lists can be joined together in R using the c() function

 ```r